 Yet by the middle of the 1950s things were looking up.
 Ip was building a larger group of more advanced students and it was now time to consider installing a dummy so that their training could progress.
 In fact he was already showing some his students sections of the dummy form which they were practicing like any other set.
 In Wing Chun parlance this is called “using the air dummy.”
 While good for a quick review, it is no substitute for the geometric discipline of the real thing.

 Life in Hong Kong was very different from Foshan.
 To begin with, people tended to live in tall apartment buildings, rather than in one story dwellings with flagstone floors.
 And outdoor space was extremely limited in the city, just as it is today.

+Our best source of information on the development of modern dummies within the Wing Chun clan during the Hong Kong era is Ip Ching and Ron Heimberger’s (2004) volume Mook Yan Jong Sum Fat.
+While this can be a difficult book to get a hold of, it has been a great help is assembling the following account.
 Sometime in the mid-1950s Ip Man approached a carpenter and friend named Fung Shek.
 He explained his basic problem and talked about what he wanted in a dummy.
 He then commissioned Fung to devise some means for constructing a mounting system for a portable dummy (Ip Man moved frequently during this period) that could be used indoors.